 The Board of Directors has overall responsibility for the establishment and oversight of the Bank's risk management framework.
 The Board has established the Audit, Risk, and Governance and Human Resource Committees, which are responsible for approving and monitoring Bank risk management policies in their respective areas.
-All Board Committees comprise only of non-executive members and report regularly to the Board of Directors on their activities.
-The Board Committees are supported by the management level Credit, Asset and Liability ("ALCO") and Risk Committees, which are responsible for developing risk management policies and related operational procedures, and reporting in their respective areas.
+All Board Committees are comprised of the appropriate mix of both independent and non-independent members and report regularly to the Board of Directors on their activities.
+The Board Committees are supported by management level committees, namely; the Executive Committee, the Credit Committee, the Asset and Liability Committee ("ALCO"), the Compliance Committee, the Operational Risk Committee and the New Products Committee.
+Each of these management level committees are directly responsible for defined areas of risk, developing related risk management policies and procedures and quarterly reporting to the Risk Committee.